CESNET/du-docs/docs/expose.md

 data:
    auth: password
 ```

-Where `secretref` is arbitrary name and password is `base64` encoded `htpasswd`.
-Password can be generated by this command: `htpasswd -n username | base64 -w0` where `username` is desired login username.
-It outputs text like `Zm9vOiRhcHIxJGhOZVRzdngvJEkyVk9NbEhHZDE1N1gvYTN2aktYSDEKCg==` which shall be put instead of the `password` into the secret above.
+Where `secretref` is an arbitrary name and password is a `base64` encoded `htpasswd`.
+The password can be generated with this command: `htpasswd -n username | base64 -w0` where `username` is the desired login username.
+It will return text like `Zm9vOiRhcHIxJGhOZVRzdngvJEkyVk9NbEhHZDE1N1gvYTN2aktYSDEKCg==`, which will be used instead of the `password` in the secret above.

 The following two annotations are required in the `Ingress`.

 ```yaml
     nginx.ingress.kubernetes.io/auth-type: basic
     nginx.ingress.kubernetes.io/auth-secret: secretref
 ```

-The `secretref` must match tne metadata name of the `Secret`.
+The `secretref' must match the metadata name of the `Secret'.

-*IMPORTANT*
+*IMPORTANT
-The password protection is applied only on external traffic, i.e., user will be prompted for a password.
-However, traffic from other pods bypasses authentication if it communicates directly with the `Service` IP.
-This can be mitigated applying `Network Policy`.
+The password protection is only applied to external traffic, i.e. the user will be prompted for a password.
+However, traffic from other pods will bypass authentication if it communicates directly with the `Service` IP.
+This can be mitigated by using `Network Policy'.
 See [Security](/docs/security.html).

-#### Big Data Upload
+#### Large Data Upload

-If big data upload is expected, the following two `Ingress` annotations might be necessary to deal with upload size limit.
+If a large data upload is expected, the following two `Ingress` annotations may be required to deal with the upload size limit.
 ```yaml
 nginx.ingress.kubernetes.io/proxy-body-size: "600m"
 nginx.org/client-max-body-size: "600m"
 ```

-Replace the `600m` value with desired max value for upload data.
+Replace the `600m` value with the desired maximum upload size.

 #### HTTPS Target

-Ingress object can expose applications use HTTPS protocol instead of HTTP, i.e., communication between ingress and application is encrypted as well.
-In this case, you need to add `nginx.ingress.kubernetes.io/backend-protocol: "HTTPS"` annotation to the Ingress object.
+The Ingress object can expose applications that use HTTPS protocol instead of HTTP, i.e. the communication between the ingress and the application is also encrypted.
+In this case, you need to add `nginx.ingress.kubernetes.io/backend-protocol: "HTTPS"` annotation to the ingress object.

 #### Limiting Access

-It is possible to restrict access to web application at ingress level limiting access from particular IP range.
-It is done via `Ingress` annotation `nginx.ingress.kubernetes.io/whitelist-source-range`, the following example restricts access from MUNI network only.
+It is possible to restrict access to a web application at the ingress level by limiting access from a specific IP range.
+This is done using the `Ingress` annotation `nginx.ingress.kubernetes.io/whitelist-source-range`, the following example restricts access only from the MUNI network.

 ```yaml
 apiVersion: networking.k8s.io/v1